paul-mccormack/BicepDeploymentStacks/README.md

 ## Ddeployment stacks are perfect for Azure Policy management

 So why use deployment stacks to manage Azure Policy?
 Policies that need to update something, like deploy an extension to a virtual machine if it is missing, require a system-assigned managed identity or service principal and a role assignment to enable them to carry out the modification.
 These policies are of type ```DeployIfNotExists```.
 If the policy assignment is removed the system-assigned managed identity is deleted but the role assignment remains.
-Resulting in a messy picture in your IAM settings, like in the screenshot below:
+Resulting in a messy picture in your access control settings, like in the screenshot below:

 ![Orphaned Role Assignment](https://github.com/paul-mccormack/BicepDeploymentStacks/blob/main/images/orphanedRoleAssignment.jpg)

 Deployment Stacks completely cleans this up when you delete the stack.
-No more messy unknown guid's lurking around your IAM blades!
+No more messy unknown guid's lurking around your access control blades!
 Hooray!

 ## Deployment details